LC-Linkous/nanoVNA_python/README.md

 #### **Example 2: Plot a Static Waterfall using SCAN and Calculated Frequencies**

 This example uses the `scan()` read to get the data over a specified number of reads and then display it in the four plots described in Example 1, above.
-Data is exproted to a specified .csv for logging.
-The scan can be interrupted at any time interupting the program in the terminal (typicaly ctrl + C).
+Data is exported to a specified .csv for logging.
+The scan can be interrupted at any time in the terminal (typically ctrl + C).

 ```python